Solanki-Jatin/Renal-Swap-Protocol/README.md

 python -m algorithm_core.demo
 ```

-This runs the pipeline built so far end to end on a small synthetic dataset, dataset generation, graph construction, cycle detection, and optimal matching, and prints the results straight to the terminal.
+This runs the full pipeline end to end on a small synthetic dataset, dataset generation, graph construction, cycle detection, and both matchers, and prints the results straight to the terminal.
 Useful for proving the algorithm works before touching the web layer at all.

-**4. Start the API server, once it exists**
+**4. Start the API server**

 ```bash
 uvicorn api.main:app --reload
 ```

-The API will be available at `http://localhost:8000`, with interactive documentation automatically generated at `http://localhost:8000/docs`.
+The API is available at `http://localhost:8000`, with interactive documentation at `http://localhost:8000/docs`, where every endpoint can be tested directly in the browser.

 **5. Set up and run the frontend**